-Stuart Theft Crimes Attorney
+Stuart Theft Crime Lawyer

 If you’ve been accused of or charged with a theft crime, you need proficient representation right away.
-Common theft crimes include petty theft, grand theft, employee theft, burglary, robbery, scheming to defraud and more.
-The penalties for a conviction of these types of crimes are generally severe and can include thousands of dollars in fines, mandatory probation, enrollment in a national database and even extensive prison time.
+Common theft crimes include petty theft, grand theft, employee theft, burglary, robbery, scheming to defraud, and more.
+The penalties for a conviction of these types of crimes are generally severe and can include thousands of dollars in fines, mandatory probation, enrollment in a national database, and even extensive prison time.

-Theft Laws in Florida
+Florida Theft Laws

 Florida is one of the strictest states when it comes to dealing with theft crimes.
-The penalties for these offenses are typically dependent on the specific nature of the crime, if anybody was harmed during the act, what the value stolen was and several other factors.
-For example, if the value of the property stolen was greater than $100 yet less than $300, the first-time offense is usually characterized as first-degree petty theft as long as specific circumstances such as violence or assault were not involved.
+The penalties for these offenses are typically dependent on the specific nature of the crime, if anybody was harmed during the act, what the value stolen was, and several other factors.
+For example, if the value of the property stolen was greater than $100 yet less than $300, the first-time offense is usually characterized as first-degree petty theft as long as specific circumstances, such as violence or assault, were not involved.
 The penalty for this crime is up to $1,000 in fines and 12 months in jail.
 Subsequent offenses or those involving assault are punished far more severely.

 - Worthless check